NeamulKabir/EnsembleFam/README.md

 4. *test_file* : test file (e.g. `../data/test.txt`)

 An example command to execute EnsembleFam: `./run.sh  ../data  86  ../data/train.txt  ../data/test.txt`

+For collecting feature using pHMM, we use predefined pHMM models from Pfam database.
+The predefined pHMM models used in EnsembleFam can be downloaded from [here](https://drive.google.com/file/d/1uhij9pJ_cI_Y__MRqNi34l0EMdxX-wVp/view?usp=sharing)

 **Note:** Feature collection step using BLAST may require some time depending on the data size.